banrieen/Silver-Needle/README.md

 A sample and AI supply test and generate tool.

-**cuckoo** aim is a Test Grounds for AI 、Deep Learning or Machine Learning framwork、platform.
+**Silver Needle** aim is a Test Grounds for AI 、Deep Learning or Machine Learning framwork、platform.
 As the Best-Practice for test application.

 **Suport Env**
 * Debian12 x86-64